Skip to main content

 • “I completed the story mode and I have to say: rather boring.”

-The graphics of the game are widely praised for their cute and colorful art style, featuring interesting characters and a variety of visually appealing elements.
+The graphics of the game are widely praised for their colorful and cute art style, featuring interesting characters and a variety of visually appealing elements.
 While some users noted limitations in resolution and occasional blurriness on higher monitors, the overall aesthetic is considered charming and engaging, contributing to a fun and immersive gameplay experience.
 Additionally, the graphics are complemented by a well-executed soundtrack, enhancing the game's appeal.

 • “It's challenging (at least on the 'hard' mode), has cute graphics, a great variety of 'customers' and phases, and a lot of humor.”